Erreur32/DayZ-Stat-Server/README.md

  >     */5 * * * *       /bin/sh /your/path/statserver_json.sh
  OR
  >     */5 * * * *       /usr/local/bin/php -f /your/path/dayz2json.php > /your/path/server.json

+### TODO

+ - make Regex to check time serv ( auto detect )

+ - Need to finish SQL part for stat USER

+ - Admin section with usefull info from your log server.

 ### Library used: